Soyn/sicp/CH2/CH2.3/README.md

 ##Excecise2.71

 >Exercise 2.71.
-Suppose we have a Huffman tree for an alphabet of n symbols, and that the relative frequencies of the symbols are 1, 2, 4, ..., 2n-1.
+Suppose we have a Huffman tree for an alphabet of n symbols, and that the relative frequencies of the symbols are 1, 2, 4, ..., 2^n-1.
 Sketch the tree for n=5; for n=10.
-In such a tree (for general n) how may bits are required to encode the most frequent symbol? the least frequent symbol?
+In such a tree (for general n) how may bits are required to encode the most frequent symbol and the least frequent symbol?

 >>And we use the alphabet to represent the symbols so we can get this Huffman Tree